Ecommerce Conversion Rate Optimization: The Ultimate Guide

-If you’re an ecommerce site owner, a marketer, or simply an ecommerce enthusiast, this detailed guide on conversion rate optimization is for you!
-In short: if you want to sell more online, you’ll love it.
-Let’s dive in!
+If you’re an ecommerce site owner, a marketer, or simply an ecommerce enthusiast, mastering ecommerce conversion rate optimization is your ticket to increasing sales and achieving growth.

 What is conversion rate optimization?

-Conversion rate optimization (CRO) is all about increasing the percentage of website visitors that complete a desired action.
+Conversion rate optimization (CRO) is all about increasing the percentage of site visitors that complete a desired action.

 We call the action they take a “conversion,” and it could be anything from buying a product to signing up for a newsletter or registering for a webinar.